jzechen/collector/README.md

-# collector
+# Toresa
-Collector is a full-stack project.
-It scrapts contents in the web.
+Toresa is a full-stack project.
+It pulls contents in the web.